 • Tolerance and tachyphylaxis: Use of infusions >24 hours has been associated with tolerance and tachyphylaxis and dose-related increase in adverse reactions.

-• Withdrawal: When withdrawn abruptly in patients who have received >24 hours of therapy, withdrawal symptoms similar to clonidine withdrawal may result (eg, hypertension, tachycardia, nervousness, nausea, vomiting, agitation, headaches).
+• Withdrawal: When withdrawn abruptly in patients who have received >24 hours of therapy, withdrawal symptoms may result (eg, hypertension, tachycardia, nervousness, nausea, vomiting, agitation, headaches).
 Use for >24 hours is not recommended by the manufacturer.

 Level of sedation; heart rate, respiration, rhythm, blood pressure; pain control.
 Note: Dexmedetomidine causes minimal respiratory depression, inhibits salivation, and is analgesic-sparing.